Violence issues are complex – there is always an answer that is clear, simple and wrong.

 TRUTH AND RECONCILIATION COMMISSION (TRC) – CALL TO ACTION

-Participants at the 2015 BBWON Fall Forum called again on VAWCCs to support our indigenous sisters and brothers in their demand for the national inquiry into missing and murdered indigenous women and also to support the Truth and Reconciliation recommendations specifically with tangible actions.
+Participants at the 2015 BBWON Fall Forum called again on VAWCCs to support the Truth and Reconciliation recommendations with tangible actions.

 VAWCCs can take important steps to support these calls to action by educating ourselves and our member agencies.
-Every VAWCC member should be aware of the issues specific to our indigenous peoples.
-A PowerPoint presentation has been created for VAWCCs as an introduction to issues and links to resources. (hyper link to PPT)
+Every VAWCC member should be aware of the issues specific to Indigenous peoples.
+A PowerPoint presentation has been created for VAWCCs as an introduction to issues and links to resources.